 Despite growing evidence that suggests the kind of sodium reduction recommended by these public health organizations may be misguided, the leadership appears unwilling to change course.
-The latest salvo in the salt wars comes straight from pages of The New England Journal of Medicine (Aug.
+Two years ago we shared the latest salvo in the salt wars from pages of The New England Journal of Medicine (Aug.
 14, 2014).

-Should you have read the headlines a few weeks ago you would be forgiven for feeling confused.
+Should you have read the headlines that accompanied the research you would have been forgiven for feeling confused.
 The media did not know what to make of the two contradictory articles and an editorial published in this highly regarded medical journal.
 Just look at these completely clashing headlines from the week of August 11, 2014.

 “Death By Salt?
 New Study Finds Too Much Sodium Is A Global Killer” –NPR